pi4-uiuc/2017-bootcamp/content/projects.md

 date: "2017-06-01"
 ---

+## Final group projects

+Each group has a github repository that contains code developed to answer a specific question with data from the TERRA REF project.

+Here are the project topics / questions and links to their repositories.

+* Can the shortwave infrared solar spectrum be predicted from visible spectra? https://github.com/pi4-uiuc/Team_1
+* Can genotype be predicted from leaf traits? https://github.com/pi4-uiuc/TeamTwo
+* Comparing growth rates of plants grown indoors versus outdoors https://github.com/pi4-uiuc/IndoorOutdoor
+* Can plant growth in greenhouses predict how plants will grow in the field? https://github.com/pi4-uiuc/Group-4
+* An exploration of genotype-phenotype correlation in _Sorghum bicolor_ https://github.com/pi4-uiuc/Team5

 ## Objectives

 Students should experience a collaborative development cycle similar to what they might encounter as a research programmer / software engineer / data scientist etc.